skienzmatishun/rippreport/content/p/scumbag/index.md

 summary: Alabama Ethics Director Tom Albritton stole over one hundred thousand dollars from a scholarship fund meant for needy children to pay his own kids' college tuition.
   Financial records prove trustees altered accounting methods to hide payments while state officials systematically buried formal ethics complaints.
-Expose the cowardly state officials who covered their eyes while a top insider looted a charitable trust.
+We expose the cowardly state officials who covered their eyes while a top insider looted a charitable trust.
 ---
 Stealing from children is almost always a criminal act and can involve serious legal consequences.
 If you suspect someone is stealing from children, it is critical to report it to the proper authorities.